 Beware of the risks

 PPAs are complex, and several risks must be managed.
-In 2018, for example, we noted that while forward contracts signalled to declining wholesale electricity prices for the next three years, long-term PPAs were being offered based on the much higher prices, than prevailing.
+In 2018, for example, we noted that while forward contracts signalled to falling wholesale electricity prices for the next three years, long-term PPAs were being offered based on the much higher prices, than prevailing.

 It was a prescient warning.
 With renewable energy generation surging amid demand softened by mild weather and the COVID-19 pandemic, prices are in line with 10-year lows for some states and expected to remain low in the near term.